ccievoiceoks/mbp-install/December_2020.md

 * Install New MacOS --> Big Sur, this Time

+User Definition will define the ~ folder
+Olivier <> Oks

 > ### MANUAL
 > * Install 1Password ( via Portal , install app and code )
 > * Install Intego Security ( Download on Website)